theojarrus/wavenote-android/README.md

 ./gradlew installDebug
 ```

 * Create a new account in order to use a development build.
-Logging in with an existing Wavenote account won't work.
-Use the account for **testing purposes only** as all note data will be periodically cleared out on the server.
+Logging in with an existing Simplenote account won't work.

-_Note: Wavenote API features such as sharing and publishing will not work with development builds._

 ## Android Wear